Properly insulating your attic is essential for running an energy-efficient home. If your attic isn't insulated properly, chances are:

 Final Thoughts on How To Install Insulation in an Attic

-Now that you know how to insulate an attic you can feel good that you made your home more comfortable and more efficient, and at the same time you will lower your energy bills and impact on the environment
+Now that you know how to insulate an attic you can feel good that you made your home more comfortable and more efficient, and at the same lowered your energy bills for years to come.